jimth001/formality_style_transfer_with_shared_latent_space/README.md

 ## 3. training data<div id="contact"></div>

 The training data includes original GYAFC dataset, the outputs of a simple rule based system, and the psesudo-parallel data(only for s2s-sls_rnn_combined).
 To obtain our training data, you should first get the access to [GYAFC dataset](https://github.com/raosudha89/GYAFC-corpus).
-Once you have gained the access to GYAFC dataset, please forward the acknowledgment to wangyunli@buaa.edu.cn or rmwangyl@qq.com, then we will provide access to our training data for reproducing our method.
+Once you have gained the access to GYAFC dataset, please forward the acknowledgment to rmwangyl@qq.com, then we will provide access to our training data for reproducing our method.

 ## 4. run